telerik/ajax-docs/general-information/troubleshooting/design-time-troubleshooting.md

 Restart Visual Studio between the reload one of the two projects

->tip It is a good practice to use the Dev variation of the Telerik.Web.UI assembly in all your projectsonce purchased.
+>tip It is a good practice to use the Dev variation of the Telerik.Web.UI assembly in all your projects once purchased.
 This will ensure you avoid the design time error described above.
-It will also ensure you won't getundesired Trial messages when running your project.
+It will also ensure you won't get undesired Trial messages when running your project.
->

 ## Visual Studio crashes if the project uses Microsoft Report Viewer when designing a local report (.rdlc) and adding a dataset.